 Fiona Loughnane is a lecturer in the School of Visual Culture and also lectures on the CEAD course ‘Theories and Concepts in Critical Cultures’.
 She has previously worked as an associate lecturer with the Open University, and for the Education Dept. of The National Gallery of Ireland.
-She has a Diploma in Art & Design (GMIT 1993), BA (UCD 1997), M.Litt (NCAD 2005) and is currently a PhD candidate in the Dept. Of English and Media, Maynooth University, where she is researching the photographic cultures of Irish Catholic evangelists in Africa.
+She has a Diploma in Art & Design (GMIT 1993), BA (UCD 1997) and M.Litt (NCAD 2005).
+Her ongoing PhD research investigates the photographic cultures of Irish Catholic evangelists in Africa.

 (2018) “'With the Eyes of Another Race': Congo Atrocity Photographs and the Commemoration of Easter 1916” in Review of Irish Studies in Europe (RISE) 2 (2) pp 19-39 available at: http://www.imageandnarrative.be/index.php/rise/issue/view/121

 (2015) “Irish Catholic Mission Photography” and “A Document of Civility and Unity: The Maxwell Presentation Album” in Ryan, Salvador (ed) The Treasures of Irish Christianity III: To the Ends of the Earth, Dublin: Veritas pp 156-160; 218-222

 (2011) “F.E.McWilliam and Surrealism in Britain” in Coulter, Riann (ed) The Surreal in Irish Art, Banbridge: F.E.McWilliam Gallery and Studio, pp 34 – 41

 (2008) “Materialism and Idealism: The Influence of Salvador Dalí on Colin Middleton” Artefact, Issue 2, pp 29-44